Coronavirus and 5 Questions about Safe Snacking

 The coronavirus is a respiratory virus, not a food-borne pathogen and at the time of this article, there is no known evidence that COVID-19 is transmitted through food or our food supply.

-- In general, try to limit trips to the grocery store to promote social distancing and exposure to others.
+- In general, try to limit trips to the grocery store to promote physical distancing and exposure to others.

 - Shopping carts and checkout areas are “high touch” so be sure to sanitize the cart before use whenever possible.

-- Wash hands for 20 seconds with soap and water or use alcohol-based hand sanitizer before and after shopping and don’t touch your face.
+- Wash hands for 20 seconds with soap and water or use alcohol-based hand sanitizer, containing at least 60% alcohol, before and after shopping and don’t touch your face.

 - When bringing groceries into the house, place these items separate from clean items.